BlackEspresso/Bot-/ReadMe.md

 # Bot++
 A language for writing chat bots.

-add a state, some training data and responses
+simple define the state with trainingdata and responses
 ```
 add state feeling
 set feeling.trainingdata [